Using Offline Data to Speed Up Reinforcement Learning in Procedurally Generated Environments: Evaluation Results

-Therefore, there are two main possible reasons that might explain why the agent pre-trained with few trajectories from the 90\% buffer exhibits worse results: \begin{itemize} \item \textbf{(1) The stored distribution of levels}.
-Each trajectory contained in the buffer belongs to a specific level, which at the same time requires a different number of steps to be solved optimally ~\cite{raileanu_decoupling_2021}.
-Thus, some levels can be considered easier due to them requiring fewer steps which leads to trajectories with higher returns.
-The RAPID prioritisation leads to trajectories of such easier levels to be prioritised over trajectories of other levels ~\cite{andres_towards_2022}, causing a shift in the distribution of stored levels. \item \textbf{(2) The coverage and interactions represented by the trajectories within these levels.} Suboptimal trajectories in MiniGrid are longer than optimal trajectories, thereby covering a larger part of the state space and possible interactions with the environment which might be beneficial for learning skills required in the task. \end{itemize}
+Therefore, there are two main possible reasons that might explain why the agent pre-trained with few trajectories from the 90\% buffer exhibits worse results: \begin{enumerate} \item The stored distribution of levels: each trajectory contained in the buffer belongs to a specific level which, at the same time, requires a different number of steps to be solved optimally~\cite{raileanu_decoupling_2021}.
+Thus, some levels can be considered easier due to them requiring fewer steps, leading to trajectories with higher returns.
+The RAPID prioritization makes trajectories belonging to such easier levels prevail over trajectories of other levels~\cite{andres_towards_2022}, causing a shift in the distribution of stored levels. \item The coverage and interactions represented by the trajectories within these levels: The length of medium-quality trajectories in MiniGrid is longer than those of high-quality, thereby covering a larger part of the state space.
+Possible interactions with the environment might be beneficial for learning skills required in the task. \end{enumerate}

-Regarding the first hypothesis, we visualise the probability distribution of sampling trajectories depending on their number of steps in Figure ~\ref{fig:level_step_distributions}.
+Regarding the first hypothesis, we visualize the probability distribution of sampling trajectories depending on their number of steps in Figure~\ref{fig:level_step_distributions}.
 The distribution related to the steps needed to complete each task by an optimal agent across 10,000 train levels (orange) is not covered by any of the buffers.
 For the 90\% buffer, the overlap with this distribution is fairly small, clearly indicating that the levels covered within this buffer are skewed towards levels with shorter optimal solutions between 15 and 21 steps.
-In contrast, the 10\% buffer only contains highly suboptimal trajectories.
-Only the 60\% buffer contains a notable number of levels which are representative of the data distribution generated by an optimal agent which might explain the results shown in Figure ~\ref{fig:diversity}.
+In contrast, the 10\% buffer only contains low-quality trajectories encompassing trajectories between 50 and 150 steps.
+Only the 60\% buffer contains a notable number of levels which are representative of the data distribution generated by an optimal agent (with levels requiring between 20 and 40 steps to be solved), which might explain the results shown in Figure~\ref{fig:diversity}.

+For our second hypothesis, we raise the following question: \textit{How would the agent's learning be influenced if we were to train it using trajectories from identical levels selected from both the 90\% and 60\% buffers, where the only difference is the quality of the demonstrations and not their diversity?}